fierceoj/ownklok/README.md

     - CVE-2019-11334 allows a physically proximate attacker to unlock the lock

 # Other Notes
-Tested on iOS mobile app.
+Tested against iOS mobile app.